 Please bring the bill we sent to you and pay at one of these locations:

 We accept major credit cards (Visa, MasterCard, and American Express), debit, cash, money orders, and personal cheques.

 The completed remittance slip attached to the bill, or a note with the following details about the multiple-crash premium:

 151 West Esplanade

-North Vancouver, BC V7M 3H9
+North Vancouver, B.C., V7M 3H9

-Unfortunately, you cannot dispute your multiple-crash premium, but you may be able to dispute your fault in the crashes.
+You can't dispute your Multiple-Crash Premium, but you may be able to dispute your fault in the crashes.
 If your dispute is successful, you could avoid paying this premium.

 You can avoid paying the multiple-crash premium by giving up your licence for one year.
 Interest will be applied to any outstanding amounts.

-To give up you licence:
+To give up your licence:

 If you have any questions about the Premium, your driving record or your amount owing, please contact us.